Security-Onion-Solutions/securityonion-docs/hardware.rst

 Please refer to our `Architecture Page <Elastic-Architecture>`__ for detailed deployment scenarios.

-Master server with storage nodes
+Management server with search nodes
 --------------------------------

-This deployment type utilizes storage nodes to parse and index of events.
-As a result, the hardware requirements of the master are reduced.
-An enterprise master server should have 4-8 CPU cores, 8-16GB RAM, and 100GB to 1TB of disk space.
-Many folks choose to host their master server in their VM farm since it has lower hardware requirements than sensors but needs higher reliability and availability.
+This deployment type utilizes search nodes to parse and index events.
+As a result, the hardware requirements of the management are reduced.
+An enterprise management server should have 4-8 CPU cores, 8-16GB RAM, and 100GB to 1TB of disk space.
+Many folks choose to host their management server in their VM farm since it has lower hardware requirements than sensors but needs higher reliability and availability.

 - CPU: Used to receive incoming events and place them into Redis.
-Used to run all the front end web comp onents and aggregate search results from the storage nodes.
+Used to run all the front end web comp onents and aggregate search results from the search nodes.
 - RAM: Used for Logstash and Redis.
 The amount of available RAM directly impacts the size of the Redis queue.
 - Disk: Used for general OS purposes and storing Kibana dashboards.

 Please refer to our `Architecture Page <Elastic-Architecture>`__ for detailed deployment scenarios.

-Storage Node
+Search Node
 ------------

-Storage nodes increase search and retention capacity with regard to Elasticsearch.
+Search nodes increase search and retention capacity with regard to Elasticsearch.
 These nodes parse and index events, and provide the ability to scale horizontally as overall data intake increases.

 - CPU: Used to parse incoming events and index incoming events.
 As consumption of data and events increases, more CPU will be required.
 - RAM: Used for Logstash, Elasticsearch, and disk cache for Lucene.
 The amount of available RAM will directly impact search speeds and reliability.